 If you want to change any detail of your confirmed booking, we will do our best to make the changes.
 However, we must receive your notice in writing by post or email.
 We may agree to accept notice over the telephone, but this should be arranged with us first.
-Also, we cannot guarantee that the owner or service provider concerned will be able to meet your request and we will have to check this with them.
+Also, we cannot guarantee that the owner or service provider concerned will be able to meet your request.
 Changes can only be accepted in accordance with the owner/service provider’s terms and conditions.
 You may be asked to pay us an administration charge of £27 for each change or £51 for each change if we have already issued your travel documents.
 Plus, where the owner/service provider can meet your change request, you will have to pay any costs incurred by them in facilitating this change for you, which will be charged at the current brochure or website price, which may be different from the price in the brochure or website from which you booked your chosen arrangements.
 Some owners/service providers may treat changes to your dates or property as a cancellation of the original booking and so you will have to pay cancellation charges.

 b) Full cancellations (This does not apply to ferry/Eurotunnel-inclusive packages or to any overseas bookings - see section B, clause B6 instead)

 If you have to, or want to, cancel your booking after it has been confirmed, you must phone us on the number shown on your booking confirmation as soon as possible.
 The day we receive your notice by phone to cancel is the date on which we will cancel your booking with the owner.
-Depending on your reason for cancellation, you may receive a refund (if authorised by the owner) of all money you have paid to us for your booking (apart from booking fees and, if it applies, the premium for any personal travel insurance you have arranged with us, any amendment charges, and credit-card charges you have already paid).
+Depending on your reason for cancellation, you may receive a refund of all money you have paid to us for your booking (apart from booking fees and, if it applies, the premium for any personal travel insurance you have arranged with us, any amendment charges, and credit-card charges you have already paid).
 We will also charge a cancellation administration fee of £51 for each week or part of a week per booking.

 The conditions for getting a refund referred to above only apply if the cancellation applies to all members of your party.
 All prices are for the whole property and not on a per person basis.